HashLoad/boss/README.md

 ## Available Commands

 ### > Init
-This command initialize a new project
+This command initialize a new project.
+Add `--q` to initialize the boss with default values
 ```
 boss init
+boss init --q
 ```

 ### > Install